Blindmann/Final_project_py4e/README.md

-# Final project py4e: Python for Everybody (Capstone)
+# Weather Forecast Anywhere using SQLite3 database for Visualization #

 This is the repository for my final project of [Python 4 Everybody](https://www.coursera.org/learn/python-data-visualization) course on Coursera (Capstone).